Lung Cancer: Causes, Symptoms and Screening

 Even occasional or light smoking increases the risk of lung cancer, and your risk goes up the longer and more you smoke.
 Exposure to second-hand smoke, even if you don't smoke yourself, can also increase your risk of lung cancer.

-In addition to smoking, key risks factors that can increase your chance of developing lung cancer include:
+In addition to smoking, key risk factors that can increase your chance of developing lung cancer include:

 Radon gas is a naturally occurring radioactive gas that comes from the breakdown of tiny amounts of uranium in rock, soil and water.
 As radon gas is produced, it goes into the air and enters your lungs as you breathe, increasing your risk of developing lung cancer.